BlockstreamResearch/scriptless-scripts/md/pedersen-swap.md

 ---
 Assume someone wants to buy the opening `(r, x)` of a Pedersen commitment `Q = r*G + x*H` from a seller.
-The seller can't just use `r*G` as the adaptor point in an adaptorless signature and send it to the buyer.
+The seller can't just use `r*G` as the adaptor point in a partial signature and send it to the buyer.
 Upon receiving `r*G` the buyer would compute `Q - r*G = x*H` and since `x` can belong to a small set, the buyer could simply brute-force `x` without paying.
 This is where the multiplication proof for Pedersen commitments comes into